JB-26/web-portfolio-next-gen/posts/2024-06-20-agile-study.md

 date: "2024-06-20" #YYYY-MM-DD
 tags: ["Blog", "Professional"]
 ogImage: "public/images/opengraph-image.png"
+description: "Take it with a pinch of salt."
 ---

 So recently, there was a [study](https://www.engprax.com/post/268-higher-failure-rates-for-agile-software-projects-study-finds) that said software projects adopting Agile are 268% more likely to fail than those that do not.